ericmkeen/suRvey/README.md

 ?image_measure()
 ```

-To try out this function, you can download the "images" folder in this repo, extract/unzip it, and place it in your working directory.
-The app should then work using the four demo photographs in the "images" folder.
+To try out this function, you can download a demo "images" folder [here](https://www.dropbox.com/sh/gv1tz7a0juj3cxx/AABsibIkIio0SnsEKrxVZtNCa?dl=0).
+Place it in your working directory and extract/unzip it.
+The app should then work using the four demo photographs within that "images" folder.

 You can then try out the function by simply running: